Our Vision on Clean Coal to Liquids

 Liquid fuels such as gasoline and diesel are attractive as medium for storing and transporting energy, as their energy content per unit of volume and weight is unsurpassed, and the necessary infrastructure is widely available.
 These factors make conversion technologies as gas, biomass and, not in the least, coal-to-liquids attractive options.
 Synthesis gas, a mixture of carbon monoxide and hydrogen, is the key intermediate in all these conversions.
 Hence, the chemistry of synthesis gas (or syngas) is a key topic in catalysis.

-Our partner Synfuels China Technology Co., Ltd. Is a renowned specialist in converting coal to liquid fuels in a clean way, based on a more than 30 years long tradition of R&D. Syngaschem BV is proud to be Synfuels China’s partner for fundamental research in catalysis and surface chemistry.
+Synfuels China Technology Co., Ltd. Is a renowned specialist in converting coal to liquid fuels, based on a more than 30 years long tradition of R&D.

 Clean Coal-to-Liquids (CTL) technology is greatly preferable to direct and distributed combustion of coal, as toxic impurities can (and have to) be removed in syngas generation.
 The challenge of CTL is that additional hydrogen is needed, which should be produced without generation of extra CO2 to reduce the carbon foot print to the level of GTL technology.

 On the long term, syngas derived from CO2 and solar H2 provides the perspective of a sustainable route to non-fossil fuels, which still offer the energy density and convenience of today’s transportation fuels.
 Fundamental knowledge and well-trained people form the key ingredient for optimizing these technologies.

 “Science is the right guide for the future”